withaspirit/Sample-CRUD-Backend/README.md

 ### Overview

 This application simulates an online store manager.
-It currently lacks integration as a web application.
-My experience with frontend languages like JS and Python is limited to scripting, so I chose to simulate a web application with Java.
+It lacks integration as a web application as it does not use an online server.
+My experience with less strict languages like JS and Python is limited to scripting.
+I chose to simulate a web application using a Java command-line interface.
+For the databaes, I used [SQLite](https://github.com/xerial/sqlite-jdbc) for its ability to be embedded within the application.

 The architectural design pattern used for the GUI is [Model-View-Presenter](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter).
 This separates responsibilities for different functions among different classes.

-[SQLite]((https://github.com/xerial/sqlite-jdbc)) is used as a database because it required less time to configure.

 See [Classes](#classes) for more details on how the application is designed.
 See [Tests](#tests) for descriptions of the unit tests performed.
 See [Technologies](#technologies) for some plugins used.